 Legal investment considerations may restrict certain investments.
 The investment activities of certain investors are subject to investment laws and regulations, or review or regulation by certain authorities.
 Each potential investor should consult its legal advisors to determine whether and to what extent (1) Notes are legal investments for it, (2) Notes can be used as collateral for various types of borrowing and (3) other restrictions apply to its purchase of pledge of any Notes.
-Financial institutions should consult their legal advisers or the appropriate regulators to determine the appropriate regulators to determine the appropriate regulators to determine the appropriate of Notes under any applicable risk-based capital or similar rules.
+Financial institutions should consult their legal advisers or the appropriate regulators to determine the appropriate of Notes under any applicable risk-based capital or similar rules.